Home » Engineering » aerospace engineering » A Beginner’s Guide to Basic Aerospace Engineering

 The aerospace industry

-The aerospace industry is considered as an strategic activity given that it is a high technology sector with an important economic impact.
-The Aerospace sector is an important contributor to economic growth everywhere in the world.
-The european aerospace sector represents a pinnacle of manufacturing which employed almost half a million highly skilled people directly in 2010 and it continuously spins-out technology to other sectors.
+Experts consider the aerospace industry a strategic activity because it operates as a high-technology sector with significant economic impact.
+The aerospace sector contributes strongly to economic growth around the world.
+In Europe, the aerospace industry represents a pinnacle of manufacturing.
+In 2010, it directly employed almost half a million highly skilled people and continues to spin out technology to other sectors.

 The aerospace industry accomplish three kind of activities: aeronautics (integrated by airships,propulsion systems and infrastructures and equipments);space and missiles.Grosso modo the aeronautical industry constitutes around the 80-90% of the total activity.